laondev12/C0deWave.github.io/docs/7-Visual Studio Code/002-HowToMakeShortCut.md

 ---
 layout: default
-title: How To Change a Color Theme
+title: How To Make a KeyMap
 parent: Visual Studio Code
 nav_order: 2
 ---